openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 func hasEnded(): Bool
 ```

-Function: Checks whether the current context has ended.
+Function: The check method, used to determine whether the current context has ended.

 Return Value: